paulwrubel/stroll/README.md

 ### Hello World, Many Times

-This stroll prints `Hello, World!\n` *x* times, where *x* is the numeric value of the provided character in argument 1.
+This stroll prints `Hello, World!\n` *x* times, where *x* is the numeric value of the first character in the argument.

 ```
                      #-#